hugocruzlfc/intersection-observer-great-use/README.md

 #### Improved performance: Fine-grained observation avoids unnecessary calculations and content loading.

 #### Increased visibility: Metrics like Time to Interactive benefit, boosting SEO and Google Lighthouse scores.

+## Use Case 3: Animation and Transition Triggers with the Intersection Observer

+### Benefits of animations and transitions with the Intersection Observer

+#### Performance boost: Animations only trigger when needed or when in view, saving resources and preventing unnecessary calculations.

+#### Enhanced storytelling: Content comes alive as elements animate at the crucial moment, drawing user attention and emphasizing key points.

+#### Responsive interactions: Different animations based on scroll depth allow for layered storytelling and personalized experiences.

+#### Smooth scrolling: Transitions between states occur seamlessly, enhancing user engagement and preventing jarring interruptions.

+#### Precise timing: Animation and transition triggers are based on the element’s visibility, ensuring precise timing and synchronization with user interactions.

+#### Enhanced user engagement: Creating visually appealing and interactive components increases user engagement and provides a more dynamic user experience.